ietf-wg-acme/acme/draft-ietf-acme-acme.md

 containing some subset of the following fields:

 contact (optional, array of string):
-: Same meaning as the corresponding server field defined in {{account-objects}}
+: Same meaning as the corresponding server field defined in {{account-objects}}.

 termsOfServiceAgreed (optional, boolean):
-: Same meaning as the corresponding server field defined in {{account-objects}}
+: Same meaning as the corresponding server field defined in {{account-objects}}.

 onlyReturnExisting (optional, boolean):
 : If this field is present with the value "true", then the server MUST NOT